rodijolak/SCENE-Guidelines/README.md

 You can add a new entry to the SLR by creating a GitHub **issue** and filling out the provided issue form.
 The automated workflow will:

 1. Extract the relevant information from the issue.
-2. Update the SLR CSV and README.
+2. Update the SLR Excel and README.
 3. Open a Pull Request with the new entry.

 Make sure to fill in all required fields, and optionally the free-text fields, for more detailed information.